Cherish Property (“Cherish Property”, “We”, “Us”) is committed to respecting your right to privacy and protecting your personal information.

 Use and Disclosure of Personal Information

-Personal information collected by My Property Scout will ordinarily be used for the following purposes:
+Personal information collected by Cherish Property will ordinarily be used for the following purposes:

 - Providing a relevant service as requested or ordered, for example completing a Queensland property contract on your behalf